CN3ves/DataScienceNotes/pages/python.md

 print('Equal' != 'Not Equal)
 ```

-Conditional steps always start with the *if* reserved word followed by a condition that must evaluate to True or False and a colon (:).
+Conditional steps always start with the *[if](https://docs.python.org/3.5/reference/compound_stmts.html#if)* reserved word followed by a condition that must evaluate to True or False and a colon (:).
 After the colon, the (sequential) conditional statements are in an indented block, which tells Python they are part of the conditional step.
 To finish the conditional, de-indent the code.
+Below that you indent a block of code to be executed if the condition evaluates to True.

 ```
 # Conditional step